Tests of Missing Completely At Random based on sample covariance matrices: Simulations

 and

 Then, under MCAR, $d^2_{\mathrm{aug}}$ converges in law to a $\chi^2$-distribution with degrees of freedom by Wilks' theorem.
-Based on these asymptotic results, Little's test rejects MCAR if and only if $d^2_{\mathrm{aug}} > \chi^2_f(1-\alpha)$, where $\chi^2_f(1-\alpha)$ is such that $\mathbb{P}(W \geq \chi^2_f(1-\alpha)) = \alpha$, and where $W$ is $\chi^2$-distributed with $f$ degrees of freedom.
-Similarly, one can define a test based on $d^2_{\mathrm{cov}}$ that ignores the means and only considers the partial covariance matrices, which converges to a $\chi^2$-distribution with degrees of freedom by Wilks' theorem.
-In the next section, we will compare our bootstrap method with these two versions of Little's test, one based on $d^2_{\mathrm{aug}}$, the other on $d^2_{\mathrm{cov}}$.
-This is because in Section \ref{sec:simul_teory} departures from the null are due to an incompatible sequence of correlation matrices, while the means are assumed to be constant, hence we do not want to give ourselves a clear advantage by comparing only with $d^2_{\mathrm{aug}}$.
+Based on these asymptotic results, Little's test rejects MCAR if and only if $d^2_{\mathrm{aug}} > \chi^2_f(1-\alpha)$, where $\chi^2_f(1-\alpha)$ is such that $\mathbb{P}\{W \geq \chi^2_f(1-\alpha)\} = \alpha$, and where $W$ is $\chi^2$-distributed with $f$ degrees of freedom.
+Using similar asymptotics, one can define a test based on $d^2_{\mathrm{cov}}$, which ignores the means and only considers the partial covariance matrices, and another one based only on $d^2_\mu$, which discards the collection of covariance matrices and makes use of the means only.
+For the test based on $d_\mu^2$ we will use the R-function \texttt{mcar\_test} from the R-package \texttt{naniar} \citep{naniar}, while the other two tests based on $d^2_{\mathrm{aug}}$ and $d^2_{\mathrm{cov}}$ can be found in the R-package \texttt{MCARtest} \citep{berrett2022MCARtest} under the name \texttt{little\_test}.
+In the following subsections, we will compare our procedures with Little's test based on $d^2_\mu$ (represented by the green line in the plots) and $d^2_{\mathrm{aug}}$ (represented by the black line in the plots).
+We will also include a \textit{combined} approach (represented by the orange line in the plots), which checks the compatibility of the covariance matrices using $\min\{p_R,p_V\}$ but checks the consistency of the means using $d_\mu^2$ instead of Algorithm \ref{alg:Meanbootstrap_test}.
+The $p$-values are again combined using a Bonferroni correction.
+Section \ref{sec:simul_teory} is focused on the case where $\mathbb{S}$ is a $d$-cycle, which is the best-studied theoretical setting we considered in the paper, while Section \ref{sec:simul_practice} is closer to real-world data applications.